Eisenhower matrix for time management

 — Dwight D. Eisenhower, 34th President of the United States [1]

-The Eisenhower Matrix (also called Eisenhower Decision Matrix, Eisenhower Box, or Urgent-Important Matrix), popularized by Stephen R. Covey in his book “The 7 Habits of Highly Effective People”[1], is the answer to time and task management issues caused by bad prioritizing.
-The Eisenhower Decision Matrix is a technique originated from Dwight D. Eisenhower, the 34th President of the United States.
+The Eisenhower matrix (also called Eisenhower decision matrix, Eisenhower box, or urgent-important matrix), popularized by Stephen R. Covey in his book “The 7 Habits of Highly Effective People”[1], is a solution to time and task management issues caused by poor prioritization.
+The Eisenhower decision matrix is a technique originated from Dwight D. Eisenhower, the 34th President of the United States.
 Later it was transformed into a four-quadrant visualization matrix that can be used by teams to prioritize tasks and backlog items.
-The diagram features two prioritization dimensions – importance (vertical axis) and urgency (horizontal axis) and it has four different quadrants (see Figure 1 below).[2]
+The diagram features two prioritization dimensions – importance (vertical axis) and urgency (horizontal axis) and it has four different quadrants (see Figure 1 below)[2].

-Let’s look at some practical examples.
-Imagine that at the end of each week, you have the responsibility of providing a comprehensive report to your direct manager or higher management.
-You do not work on Fridays and it is now Thursday morning and you have not prepared the report.
-This classifies as both an urgent and important task.
-Another example is the delivery of an important feature which is due at the end of the month (this is a hard deadline to deliver the minimum functionality requested by the client) and for which the development team has only one Sprint left to finalize the delivery of the remaining work.
+Some practical examples include the responsibility of providing a comprehensive report to your direct manager or higher management at the end of each week.
+If you do not work on Fridays and it is now Thursday morning and you have not prepared the report, this classifies as both an urgent and important task.
+Another example is the delivery of an important feature which is due at the end of the month (this is a hard deadline to deliver the minimum functionality requested by the client) and for which the development team has only one sprint left to finalize the delivery of the remaining work.

-Let’s take some examples.
-It is July and you are the Release Train Engineer (RTE) in a company using the Scaled Agile Framework (SAFe) as a scaling agile method.
-You have your first PI Planning Event (an important SAFe event in which all teams in an Agile Release Train collaboratively plan and commit the work for the upcoming quarter) in September.
-Taking care of the logistics planning and sending an invitation to all involved participants to block their agenda is something that you need to do as soon as possible and schedule dedicated time for it.
+Some examples include being the release train engineer (RTE) in a company using the scaled agile framework (SAFe) as a scaling agile method.
+If it is July and your first PI planning event (an important SAFe event in which all teams in an agile release train collaboratively plan and commit the work for the upcoming quarter) is in September, taking care of the logistics planning and sending an invitation to all involved participants to block their agenda is something that you need to do as soon as possible and schedule dedicated time for it.
 Another example is engaging in program backlog refinement with relevant teams in order to refine an important feature which is expected by the client for the upcoming quarter (consider the fact that there is still more than one month until next quarter, so this work is not urgent right now).

-Quadrant 4: Eliminate (Not Important and Not Urgent).
-Also known as “Delete” quadrant.
-This is not important and not urgent work, so you should avoid doing this type of work, at least for your short- and medium-term planning (or if not possible, try to spend very limited amount of time on these tasks).
-The features in this quadrant are usually waste of time, as they provide no value and are not worth the investment.[3]
+Quadrant 4: Eliminate (not important and not urgent).
+Also known as “delete” quadrant.
+This is not important and not urgent work, so you should avoid doing this type of work, at least for your short- and medium-term planning (or if not possible, try to spend a very limited amount of time on these tasks).
+The features in this quadrant are usually a waste of time, as they provide no value and are not worth the investment[3].
 An example would be a delivery of a feature that requires a very big investment, but only a few people are willing to use, which does not make up a good business case.

 Pros of the Eisenhower matrix

-• It is a simple technique.
-It is a simple prioritization method and priorities can be identified quickly.
-If you do not have many tasks or features to go in quadrant 2 and 3, you don’t have to divide these quadrants into two parts (as shown on Figure 1).
+- It is a simple technique.
+It is a simple prioritization method, and priorities can be identified quickly.
+If you do not have many tasks or features to go in quadrant 2 or 3, you don’t have to divide these quadrants into two parts (as shown on Figure 1)

-• The method can be applied to both professional and personal life.
+- The method can be applied to both professional and personal life.
 The method can be used not only for individuals to manage their specific personal tasks, but it is also business centric.
-The higher priority is given to those features or other backlog items that are more relevant and useful from a business point of view.
-This avoids the common risk of always doing urgent work, instead of looking at the bigger picture and prioritizing important items with a strategic and long-term impact.
+Higher priority is given to those features or other backlog items that are more relevant and useful from a business point of view.
+This avoids the common risk of always doing urgent work, instead of looking at the bigger picture and prioritizing important items with a strategic and long-term impact

 Cons of the Eisenhower matrix